-3.6.4 Solid waste disposal
+3.6.1.2 Solid waste disposal

-Describe the quantity and quality of solid wastes (other than waste rock, subsoil and tailings addressed in other sections) and the proposed methods of their disposal.
 The proposed location, site suitability, dimensions and volume of any landfill, including its method of construction, should be shown.

-3.6.5 Liquid waste
+3.6.1.3 Liquid waste

-A description should be presented of the origin, quality and quantity of wastewater and any immiscible liquid waste originating from the project other than that addressed in previous sections.
+A description should be presented of the origin, quality and quantity of wastewater and any immiscible liquid waste originating from the project.
 Particular attention should be given to the capacity of wastes to generate acid, and saline or sodic wastewater.
 A water balance for the proposal and processing plant is required to account for the estimated usage of water.